 An elopement occurs when a resident leaves the facility by themselves.
-This is dangerous because an elderly person’s eyesight or cognition may not be sufficient to allow them to perceive and understand the dangers around them.
-No matter what the cause is, elopements are extremely dangerous and should never happen.
+Elopements are dangerous because an older adult’s eyesight or cognition may not be sufficient to allow them to perceive and understand the dangers around them.
+No matter the cause, elopements are extremely dangerous and should never happen.

 The facility has statutory and regulatory duties to know what is going on with your loved one.
-If you question an unexplained injury and the nursing home or staff member claims they do not know the cause or do not give you a satisfactory explanation, this is a telltale sign of abuse or neglect, and you should contact Ramos Law and our team of nursing home abuse and neglect attorneys.
+Suppose you question an unexplained injury and the nursing home or staff member claims they do not know the cause or do not give you a satisfactory explanation.
+In that case, this is a telltale sign of abuse or neglect, and you should contact Ramos Law and our team of nursing home abuse and neglect attorneys.

-When elder abuse and neglect occurs, it takes an expert in BOTH law and medicine to sort out the facts, understand the injuries and the mechanisms by which they occur, and explain those facts and injuries to the appropriate authorities who can right the wrongs committed and bring restitution to the victim and their families.
+When elder abuse and neglect occurs, it takes an expert in BOTH law and medicine to sort out the facts.
+Additionally, understanding the injuries and how they happened and explaining them to authorities requires expert knowledge.
+These authorities can right the wrongs and bring restitution to the victims and their families.

 Lawsuit claims woman fell after being left unattended in the shower DENVER — The family of a woman who died while being cared for at